Sudan: Education

 Education in Sudan is free and compulsory for children aged 6 to 13 years, although more than 40% of children do not go to schools due to the economic situation.
 Environmental and social factors also increase the difficulty of getting to school, especially for girls.
 Primary education consists of eight years, followed by three years of secondary education.
 The former educational ladder 6 + 3 + 3 was changed in 1990.
 The primary language at all levels is Arabic.
 Schools are concentrated in urban areas; many in the west have been damaged or destroyed by years of civil war.
 In 2001 the World Bank estimated that primary enrollment was 46 percent of eligible pupils and 21 percent of secondary students.
 Enrollment varies widely, falling below 20 percent in some provinces.
 The literacy rate is 70.2% of total population, male: 79.6%, female: 60.8%.

 Culture

-Sudanese culture melds the behaviors, practices, and beliefs of about 578 ethnic groups, communicating in numerous different dialects and languages, in a region microcosmic of Africa, with geographic extremes varying from sandy desert to tropical forest.
+Sudanese culture melds the behaviours, practices, and beliefs of about 578 ethnic groups, communicating in numerous different dialects and languages, in a region microcosmic of Africa, with geographic extremes varying from sandy desert to tropical forest.
 Recent evidence suggests that while most citizens of the country identify strongly with both Sudan and their religion, Arab and African supranational identities are much more polarising and contested.